discrete-notes/discrete-notes.github.io/_posts/2021-04-13-diameter-lower-bound.md

 that for every new node we need to send one more bit of information, which is clearly not the case with the dumbbell construction.

-Let's keep the intuitive setting of "transfering information between a left part and a right part", but change a little the construction.
+Let's keep the intuitive idea of "transferring information between a left part and a right part", but change a little the construction.
 What happens if instead of one paths we had two?
-Let's look at the simplest set of instances with two paths: the graph below, with eihter (1) both the red and the blue edge, or (2) only the red, or (3) only the blue or (4) none of them (let's not worry about connectivity here).
+Let's look at the simplest set of instances with two paths: the graph below, with either (1) both the red and the blue edge, or (2) only the red, or (3) only the blue or (4) none of them (let's not worry about connectivity here).

 ![](assets/blue-red.png){: .center-image width="70%"}

-Now, if the path have length $k-1$, the diameter can be either $k$ (case 1), or $2k-1$ (case 2 and 3), or infinite (case 4).
+Now, if the paths have length $k-1$, the diameter can be either $k$ (case 1), or $2k-1$ (case 2 and 3), or infinite (case 4).
-This is a good start, in the sense that we have to really transfer 1 bit of information, and we didn't need more nodes than the ones of the path.
+This is a good start, in the sense that we have to really transfer 1 bit of information, and we didn't use more nodes than the ones that were already there with the paths.
 Now it is natural to try to create more complicated structures on the left and right, instead of just edges, but it is not going to work.
-Just like before, the only information needed is the length of the shortest path between the endpoint of the two paths, and the number of bit to encode this length will grow at most logarithmically in the number of nodes, and we want a linear growth.
+Just like before, the only information needed is the length of the shortest path between the endpoint of the two paths, and the number of bits to encode this length will grow at most logarithmically in the number of nodes, whereas we want a linear growth.

 What about more paths?
-This is the right direction to go, but it is a bit dangerous.
+This is the right direction to go, but we have to be careful.
 Remember that for the dumbbell problem the idea was that we needed to transfer a lot of information, and that this information had to go through the path, thus the certificates of the path had to be large.
 Here if you double the number
-of paths, then the amount of information transfered per path can be halved, so you need that the total amount of information to be transfered is at least doubled (otherwise it is useless).
+of paths, then the amount of information transferred per path can be halved, so you need that the total amount of information to be transferred is at least doubled (otherwise it is useless).
 Fortunately, we are in a situation where the total amount of information to transfer is growing faster than the number of paths.

-Intuitively, if there is $p$ paths, then on each side there are $p$ endpoints, and the total information about the adjacency of these nodes takes $\Omega(p^2)$ bits.
+Intuitively, if there are $p$ paths, then on each side there are $p$ endpoints, and the total information about the adjacency of these nodes takes $\Omega(p^2)$ bits.

 ![](assets/five-paths.png){: .center-image width="70%"}

-The number of nodes in such an instances is around $\Theta(p)$ so transfering $\Omega(p^2)$ bits through
+The number of nodes in such an instances is around $\Theta(p)$ so transferring $\Omega(p^2)$ bits through
-$p$ paths means that at least one path is trasfering $\Omega(p)$ bits, which is linear in the number of nodes.
+$p$ paths means that at least one path is transferring $\Omega(p)$ bits, which is linear in the number of nodes.

 Now this whole reasoning was very hand-wavy.
+In particular, for the last step I have not justified why we couldn't hope to have a more compact representation of the adjacency.
 In the next post we will see how to make this very precise through a reduction from communication complexity.